ezhische/pimon/README.md

 ### Manual Installation

-These instructions are tested on Rasberry Pi OS Lite bullseye, 64bit, and might differ a little on other versions of Raspberry Pi Os and Linux.
+These instructions are tested on Orange Pi Ubuntu Jammy, 64bit, and might differ a little on other versions of Raspberry Pi Os and Linux.

 Install pip and venv if you don't have it:
 ```bash